-Recipients must submit a complete M-15A Request for Payment Forms and M-15F Draw Summary Form that contain the correct activity number, award number, etc. Submitting incomplete draw paper work will delay payment.
+A correct M-15A Request for Payment Forms and M-15F Draw Summary Form is one that contains the correct activity number, award number, etc. Submitting incomplete draw paper work will delay payment.
 Any request for payment that is not completed properly or accompanied by the appropriate documentation will be returned to the Recipient without being processed.
 Common reasons a request for payment may be returned include the following: